nickgraffis/headless-calendar-fns/README.md

 An extendible, pure, function that returns a matrix of years, months, days, hours, and minuets for a given view and period of time.

-> Perfect for building a calendar ui, no matter what ui library you use, even vanilla js.
+> Perfect for building a calendar ui, no matter what ui library you use, or using vanilla js.

 - 🔩 Plugin Interface
 - 🔑 Fully Typed